yingweiwo

 Therapeutic Uses

-Montelukast is indicated for prophylaxis and chronic treatment of asthma in adults and pediatric patients 12 months of age and older. /Included in US product label/
+Montallukast is indicated for the prevention and chronic treatment of asthma in adults and children aged 12 months and older. /Included on US product label/

-Montelukast is indicated for the relief of symptoms of seasonal allergic rhinitis in adults and pediatric patients 2 years of age and older. /Included in US product label/
+Montallukast is indicated for the relief of symptoms of seasonal allergic rhinitis in adults and children aged 2 years and older. /Included on US product label/

-Montelukast is not indicated for treatment of bronchospasm in acute asthma attacks, including status asthmaticus. /Not included in US product label/
+Montallukast is not indicated for the treatment of bronchospasm caused by acute asthma attacks (including status asthmaticus). /Not included on US product label/

 Drug Warnings